 In a big level you may want to generate two or even more completely independent mazes.
 You can do this by using multiple instances of this resolver.
 The resolver handle returned on the configuration is a unique reference pointer for the maze for subsequent requests.
-Store it and link all the maze resolvers as explained in Section 13.1.1 [Resolver Chaining], page 368.
+Store it and link all the maze resolvers as explained in Section 13.1.1 [Resolver Chaining], page 372.

+Location:

-Location: This resolver is part of the library 'libmaze' as of release 2.
-You can use it by adding the following dependency to your level Section 3.3.6 [<compatibility>], page 33 declaration:
+This resolver is part of the library 'libmaze' as of release 2.
+You can use it by adding the following dependency to your level Section 3.3.6 [<compatibility>], page 33, declaration:

-<el:dependency el:path="lib/libmaze" el:id="lib/libmaze" el:release="2" el The library Section 12.4 [libmap], page 340 is automatically preloaded by this resolver.
+<el:dependency el:path="lib/libmaze" el:id="lib/libmaze" el:release="2" el:p themaze = res.maze(subresolver, attributes)

+The library Section 12.4 [libmap], page 344, is automatically preloaded by this resolver.